-The "Proyecto Bellamar", born in 2003 by the two creators Antonio Danieli and Esteban Grau with the collaboration of the Speleological Group San Marco of Venice and the Comitè Espeleologico de Matanzas, with the patronage of the Italian Speleological Society and the Sociedad Espeleologica de Cuba, had as objectives the revaluation and safeguarding of the Cuban karst heritage, through the creation and diffusion of audiovisual (3D).
+The "Proyecto Bellamar", born in 2003 by the two creators Antonio Danieli and Esteban Grau with the collaboration of the Speleological Group San Marco of Venice, the Comitè Espeleologico de Matanzas and the Federazione Speleologiva Veneta , with the patronage of the Italian Speleological Society and the Sociedad Espeleologica de Cuba, had as objectives the revaluation and safeguarding of the Cuban karst heritage, through the creation and diffusion of audiovisual (3D).

 In 2006, after three joint speleological expeditions, we began the presentation of our first audiovisuals on the Cuban karst heritage and especially that of the Bellamar plateau.
 Thanks to these audiovisuals, we have been asked to participate in an important programmatic government meeting.
 The aim of the meeting was to deliberate a building progect dating back to the 1980s, which involved the development of the city of Matanzas above the Bellamar plateau to meet the housing emergency linked to a nascent refinery.

 The amazement generated by our images was sufficient to convince the political authorities to desist in their intentions by canceling the meeting and declaring, shortly afterwards, the area of Bellamar and Santa Catalina, national natural parks, entrusting the management, for the first time in Cuba, to a private body, the Antonio Nuñez Jménez Foundation which from this moment fully enters to be part of the project.

 Since its inception, the project has aimed at its self-sustainability in Cuban land, and this goal was achieved in 2008, thanks to a 3D projection room set up

 at the tourist cave of Bellamar which, every day, shows our audiovisual and thanks to which, we have been recognized, a small percentage on the tourist ticket.